DurationFull-time 2 years, Part-time may be available

-The Master of Photography will prepare you for work or further research in the diverse global photographic industry.
+The Master of Photography will prepare you for work or further research in the photographic industry.

-Postgraduate qualifications are desired in the global market.
-Graduate will be more competitive in securing roles in museums, galleries, government institutes, education, community organisations and private sector organisations throughout Asia and Europe.
+Postgraduate qualifications are desirable in the global market.
+Graduate will be more competitive in securing roles in museums, galleries, government institutes, education, community organisations and private sector organisations.

 You must have:

-- successfully completed an Australian bachelor degree (or equivalent overseas qualification) in a related creative discipline
+- successfully completed an Australian Bachelor degree (or equivalent overseas qualification)

-- undertaken at least five years of professional experience in photography.
+- or undertaken at least five years of professional experience in photography.

-You must have successfully completed an Australian bachelor degree (or equivalent overseas qualification) in a relevant creative discipline.
+You must have successfully completed an Australian bachelor degree (or equivalent overseas qualification) in any discipline.

 You may also be considered if you have a minimum of 5 years' professional experience in photography.
 To have your professional experience considered in your application, you must include a CV and a statement that details your experience.